vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 There are over 200 [integrations](https://vmware.wavefront.com/integrations) with prebuilt dashboards available in Wavefront.

-## Tanzu Service Mesh (TSM)
+## Tanzu Service Mesh

-VMware Tanzu Service Mesh is an enterprise-class service mesh solution that provides consistent control and security for microservices, end-users, and data across all your clusters and clouds in the most demanding multi-cluster and multi-cloud environments.
+VMware Tanzu Service Mesh (TSM) is an enterprise-class service mesh solution that provides consistent control and security for microservices, end-users, and data across all your clusters and clouds in the most demanding multi-cluster and multi-cloud environments.

-### Key Benefits of Tanzu Service Mesh:
+### Key Benefits of Tanzu Service Mesh

 *   Extends the service mesh capability (discovery, connectivity, control, security, and observability) to users and data.
 *   Facilitates the development and management of distributed applications across multiple clusters, multiple clouds, and in hybrid-cloud environments with Global Namespaces, supporting federation across organizational boundaries, technologies, and service meshes.